-The Company's Board of Directors is responsible for the other information.
-The other information comprises the Board's Report, Report on Corporate governance and Business Responsibility report, but does not include the Standalone Financial Statements and our auditor's report thereon.
+The Company's Board of Directors are responsible for the other information.
+The other information comprises the information included in the Annual report but does not include the financial statements and our auditor's report thereon.

-The Board's Report, Report on Corporate governance and Business Responsibility report is expected to be made available to us after the date of this auditor's report.
-Our opinion on the Standalone Financial statements does not cover the other information and we will not express any form of assurance conclusion
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.